Thermal Imaging Surveys

-Achieve the very best levels of accuracy and detail with thermal imaging and night vision!
+Achieve the very best levels of accuracy and detail with thermal imaging and thermal drone surveys!
 Geckoella’s specialist team can provide the skills and technology to save you time and money, solving even the most challenging surveys.

-Thermal and night vision cameras see in the dark, making them ideal for nocturnal wildlife such as bats, badgers, deer, otters and owls.
+Thermal cameras and drones can see in the dark, making them ideal for nocturnal wildlife such as bats, badgers, deer, otters and owls.

 How can we help?

-Please contact us at any time for an informal discussion about how Geckoella’s teams could help your project with thermal cameras or night vison surveys.
+Please contact us at any time for an informal discussion about how Geckoella’s teams could help your project with thermal cameras or drone surveys.

 Specialist Surveying

-Geckoella provides efficient and effective surveys for your most important projects by using thermal and night vision cameras to survey and assess sites, whilst avoiding disturbance to the natural behaviour of the animals being studied.
+Geckoella provides efficient and effective surveys for your most important projects by using thermal and infrared cameras and thermal drones to survey and assess sites, whilst avoiding disturbance to the natural behaviour of the animals being studied.
 These ‘supersense’ technologies truly enhance the ecologist’s observations on site and work brilliantly with other technologies, such as bat detectors.

-Thermal imaging and night vision are best suited to the following situations:
+Thermal imaging and drones are best suited to the following situations:

 • complex buildings and structures